Grunwald Poznań (sports club): Athletics and orienteering

 The orienteering section was founded in 1987.
 The first success of the section was winning in 1988 the gold medal of the Polish Championships in the relay, the team consisting of: Gliszczyński, Domagała, Niedzielski.
 In 1993 they recorded the first international success; the bronze medal at the Junior World Championships was won in the relay race by Robert Banach and Dariusz Mikusiński.
 Then came further successes: Dariusz Mikusiński became the vice-champion of the CISM Army World Championships, and Robert Banach became the Junior World Champion.
 The silver medal of the Championship was won by Janusz Gliszczyński, and the relay race with Małgorzata Stankiewicz came third.
 In the following years, Robert Banach and Sławomir Woźniak also won medals at the CISM World Military Championships.
 Since the founding of the section, its athletes have won over 300 Polish Championship medals.
 This success is largely attributed to long-serving coach Tadeusz Rutkowski, who over the years raised several generations of athletes who represented Poland in international competitions.
 Currently, 23 professional athletes belong to the section, and Bartosz Pawlak and Michał Olejnik are among the national leaders in their disciplines.

 In the athletics section, training is focused on senior squad, which currently has six professional athletes.
 Since its inception, the athletes have also won a large number of medals in the Polish Championships, as well as many medals in the World and European Military Championships.
 Competitors such as Henryk Szost, Michał Kaczmarek, Mariusz Giżyński and Monika Stefanowicz have repeatedly won individual and team medals in the military championships, and Henryk Szost is the current country record holder in the marathon with a time of 2:07:39.

 Field hockey

-The section was officially founded in 1952, after takeover of a 3 -time champion military club WKS Poznań' dating back to the inter-war period The section is the most successful club in the country, a European contender since the early 90s and dominant force domestically, both traditional outdoor and indoor in equal measure.
+The section was officially founded in 1952, after takeover of a 3 -time champion military club WKS Poznań dating back to the inter-war period The section is the most successful club in the country, a European contender since the early 90s and dominant force domestically, both traditional outdoor and indoor in equal measure.

 Handball

-The handball section is historically one of the most successful, and was a dominant force in the country in the 80s and 70s.
+The handball section is historically one of the most successful, and was a dominant force in the country in the 70s and 80s.